| Appendix 5: Articles

 organizational capability and correct policy must be

+practised for peace and tranquillity, he said.
 He noted that for economic power, endeavours must be made

 for easing the livelihood of people, uplift of their living